Guide to the J. Walter Thompson Company. World War II Advertising Collection, 1940-1948 and undated

 Related materials may be found elsewhere in the J. Walter Thompson Co.
 Archives, including the papers of JWT executives such as Samuel W. Meek, Walter O'Meara, Helen Lansdowne Resor, Stanley Burnet Resor, Ruth F. Waldo and James Webb Young.
 Similar materials may also be found in the R.C.
 Maxwell Company Outdoor Advertising Archives; the War Effort Mobilization Campaigns Poster Collection; and the Outdoor Advertising Association of America (OAAA) Archives.

 - J. Walter Thompson Company.
-World War II Advertising Collection, 1940-1948 and undated
+World War II Advertising collection

 - 1.8 Linear Feet, 150 Items